Post Event Survey Questions and Best Practices

 Who should you ask for feedback?

-It goes without saying that the priority audience is your attendees, so it makes sense that how they experienced your event is of the utmost importance.
+This should come as no surprise—the most important people to survey are the attendees themselves.
+After all, this whole event was for them!
 If they had a positive experience at your event, they will be more likely to remain engaged within your event community, return for the next event, and act as an advocate to promote your event to their peers.
 If attendee needs weren’t satisfied, they will be looking for a way to voice their opinions.
-Getting their feedback in a formal way will allow them to provide genuine feedback that will not only allow them to vent, but also provide you with valuable insights into how to improve your next event experience.
-It also gives you the opportunity to provide a response to any negative experiences and inform them of how the event will be improved for next time.
+Getting their input in a formal way will allow them to provide genuine feedback that will not only allow them to vent, but also provide you with valuable insights into how to improve your next event experience.
+It also gives you the opportunity to provide a response to any negative experiences and inform them of how the event will be improved in the future.

 2. Event Volunteers/Staff

-The first go-to group to ask for feedback is your attendees.
-But another important group that can give you guidance on designing a better event experience are the people who actually organized and ran your event!
+The first go-to group to ask for feedback is your attendees, but there’s another important group that can give you guidance on designing a better event experience: the people who organized and ran your event!
 Event volunteers and staff are a great resource to learn about what worked and how things could be improved for the next time.

-Whether it’s selling scanning name badges, assisting with registration, or providing help with directions throughout the venue, volunteers are your best source for direct face-to-face feedback from attendees.
-The feedback they get can provide really valuable insight into how to improve processes at your next event, and what things were successful so you know to keep incorporating.
+Whether it’s assisting with event registration, managing speakers and live footage, or providing help with directions throughout the venue, volunteers have access to behind-the-scenes machinations and in-the-moment feedback from attendees.
+Your volunteers and event staff have valuable insight into how to improve processes at your next event, and what aspects of the event were making waves among attendees.

-You don’t necessarily need to send a formal survey to your volunteers like you would with attendees.
-Instead, you could send an email expressing your thanks and asking if they have any feedback they’d like to share.
+You may want to create a set of post event survey questions for volunteers like you would with attendees.
+Alternatively, you could send a more casual email expressing your thanks and asking if they have any feedback they’d like to share.

 3. Event Sponsors

-Event sponsors are just as important to your event’s success in terms of generating event revenue.
 If you only have a few sponsors, getting feedback from them can be done with a simple email or phone call.
-However, if you many sponsors, creating a post-event survey would be more efficient in following-up.
-Additionally, this way provides the benefit of anonymity to your sponsors.
+However, if you have many sponsors, generating a few specific a post event survey questions would be more efficient in following-up.
+Additionally, this method provides the benefit of anonymity to your sponsors.

 Feedback seeks to answer: